-Undergraduate students enrolled in the Faculty of Education and Social Work are also eligible to participate in the Short Term International Experiences Program (STIEP).
+Undergraduate students enrolled in the Sydney School of Education and Social Work are also eligible to participate in the Short Term International Experiences Program (STIEP).

 Under the direction of the Associate Dean, International, and the immediate supervision of the Director of International Projects the program draws funding from a variety of sources to provide students with an opportunity to examine different contexts in their professions and to structure a reflection upon the home context.

 Students participating in the program are able to undertake immersion programs and teaching experiences in local schools in Korea, Indonesia, China and Malaysia while living in homestay accommodation with a local family and enjoying a cultural experiences program which is partially escorted by school academic staff.
 The program is available during vacation periods.

 Japan, China, and Indonesia 2010 – trainee language teachers, from left, Samuel Burtt, Julia Zhu, Tanya Oriehova, Lachlan Marshall and Yun Yu Judy Chen, who each won a place on a Commonwealth-funded overseas study tour.

 China 2008 – the Australia China Cultural Exchange Centre sponsored these trainee language teachers to immersion teaching experiences in Baoying County, China.